amtektonics/MancalaTerm/README.md

 ## Instaliation
 app's only dependancy is ncurses</br>
-download the zip or clone the repo and run make on the directory and enjoy
+download the zip or clone the repo, run make on the directory and enjoy